cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

      - The actual value to be added or replaced.
 This parameter is not required for the ``remove`` operation.

-..
-If there are no request body parameters, include the following
+If there are no request body parameters, include the following sentence:

-   sentence: "This operation does not accept a request body."
+This operation does not accept a request body.

 Request example
 ~~~~~~~~~~~~~~~

-..
-Provide a code example with an introductory sentence,
+Provide a request example with an introductory sentence.
+Specify the type of
-   such as "The following example shows the JSON request for retrieving a list
-   of flavors."
-Specify the type of request, if applicable (such as JSON,
-   HTTP, or cURL).
-In the example, include the HTTP request header and show
+request, if applicable (such as JSON, HTTP, or cURL).
+In the example, include
-   the body (if there is a body).
+the HTTP request header and show the body (if there is a body).
+For example:

-The following example shows [describe what the example shows].
+The following example shows the JSON request for retrieving a list of flavors:

 .. code::